 - Moments of Pride – a sense of achievement that fuels self-worth, builds confidence and personal growth.

 - Keeping on Top of it All (re-prioritisation) – girls have to set their own priorities, what they ‘must do’ vs what they ‘want to do’ in their day-to-day lives.

 We need to reframe sport and physical activity as something that girls’ value and perceive to enhance their lives.
-We have developed 8 Principles of Success to support organisations to bridge the ‘relevance gap’ in sport for girls and ensure it has a more meaningful place in their lives.
+We have developed 8 Principles for Success to support organisations to bridge the ‘relevance gap’ in sport for girls and ensure it has a more meaningful place in their lives.

-The 8 Principles of Success
+The 8 Principles for Success

 - No Judgement – take the pressure off performance and give girls freedom simply to play

 - Invoke Excitement – bring a sense of adventure and discovery.